What Is Functional Nutrition? A Root Cause Approach to PCOS

 Most women with PCOS are given generic advice: “lose weight, eat fewer carbs, exercise more.”

-The problem?
-That often backfires.
+The problem, is that it often backfires.
 Over-restriction can increase stress hormones, worsen cravings, and slow metabolism, leaving you more fatigued, frustrated, and stuck.
+More about the hidden risks of quick fix weight loss diets in this post.

 Functional nutrition is different because it’s not about extremes.
 It’s about: